 - Don’t ignore cuts, bites, stings, scrapes, splinters, punctures etc. Any break in the skin must be attended to with proper medications.

 - Don’t eat anything you do not know for certain can be eaten safely by humans.
-Just because monkeys eat it, that is no guarantee that we can.
+Just because monkeys eat it, that is no assurance that we can.
 There are fruits in the monkey diet that CANNOT be eaten by humans.

 - No swimming alone (bathing near the dock alone when others are nearby is permitted).